ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 Crypto units that are assigned to an {{site.data.keyword.cloud_notm}} user start in a cleared state that is known as *imprint mode*.
 Most crypto unit operations are disabled in imprint mode, and a crypto unit in imprint mode is not secure.
 You can add administrators in imprint mode and exit imprint mode by using a signed command.
 After the crypto unit exits imprint mode, all commands to configure a crypto unit must be signed.
 You must exit imprint mode before you can load [master keys](#master-key-concept).

+### Signature thresholds
+{: #signature-thresholds-concept}

+The signature thresholds of a crypto unit control how many administrative signatures are needed to run a command.
+In imprint mode, the signature thresholds are set to zero.
+To exit imprint mode, set the signature thresholds to a value greater than zero.
+When a crypto unit is zeroized, the signature thresholds are reset to zero.

+There are two types of signature thresholds on a crypto unit.
+The main signature threshold controls how many signatures are needed to run most administrative commands.
+The revocation signature threshold controls how many signatures are needed to remove an administrator.
+Some commands need only one signature, regardless of how the signature threshold is set.

+Setting the signature thresholds to a value greater than one enables dual control from multiple administrators for sensitive operations.
+The maximum value that you can set the signature threshold and revocation signature threshold is eight, which is also the maximum number of administrators that can be added to a crypto unit.

 ### Master keys
 {: #master-key-concept}